icon-project/documentation/howto/account-management.md

 title: "How to create an account"
 ---

+There are several ways to create an account, either using SDKs or on ICONex wallet app.
+In this document, we will explain one by one.

 ## Create an account
-There are several ways to create an account.

 ### Using T-Bears
 You can create a keystore file from CLI using `tbears keystore` command.